davidvoler/social-language-learning-platform/TASKS.md

 Save a lesson will save its exercise separately
 Load lesson will load exercise if needed ( in list for example we do not need it)

+Alternatively we separate lessen and exercise also in handlers.
+load: load lesson info then load exercises
+save: save lesson, then save exercise - both can happen in a single view.

 ## Stage1.5 - My Lessons
 List of lessons for user
 Level for each lesson